Skip to main content

 System of Equations

-To find the coefficients a, b, and c of the quadratic function, you substitute each given point into the equation y = ax^2 + bx + c, creating a system of linear equations.
-Solving this system simultaneously allows you to determine the unique values of a, b, and c that fit all points.
+To find the coefficients a, b, and c of the quadratic function, you substitute the given points into the equation y = ax² + bx + c, creating a system of linear equations.
+Solving this system yields the values of a, b, and c.

-Substitution involves replacing variables with known values to simplify equations.
-In this context, plugging in the x and y values from each point forms equations that can be solved using methods like substitution, elimination, or matrix operations to find the unknown coefficients of the quadratic.
+Substitution involves replacing variables with known values to form equations.
+Solving the resulting system of linear equations can be done using methods like substitution, elimination, or matrix operations to find the unknown coefficients.